cbohara/ssh_guide/README.txt

     choose the key you will need for login load the key into the agent using ssh-add program

+    private key
+        closely guarded secret
+        only I have it
+        SSH client uses it to prove ID to servers

+    public key
+        place into remote machines
+        during connection the SSH client and server check if public and private key match

+ssh-agent
+    program that keeps private keys in memory and provides auth services to SSH clients preload agent with private keys at the beginning of login session allows remote servers to have access to local ssh-agent agent forwarding allows you to ssh from one machine to another and the agent connection follows along the way

 port forwarding/tunneling
     reroutes TPC/IP connection to pass through SSH connection
     ex: out of the office but want to access the internal server in the office